Kotkoa/my-cv/index.md

 - Team Collaboration: Worked closely with designers to refine and implement component designs, discussing the overall look of the Storybook theme.
 - Quality Assurance: Implemented rigorous code review and testing protocols to ensure component reliability across various browsers and devices, addressing bugs promptly to maintain system integrity.

+**Frontend Developer**
+Bridge The Gap, Europe - (Remote)
+_December 2022 - September 2023_
+I was recruited as a Frontend developer and UI developer to join Bridge the Gap Europe-based team of developers led by Varia Stepanova to enhance the team's capabilities.
+This role enabled me to combine my technical expertise with a keen sense of design, contributing significantly to our digital systems.

+- Adding new components to the design system and publishing npm library.
+- Successfully migrated the web application from Gatsby@3 to Gatsby@5, improving its maintainability.
+- Upgraded and modified server-side resolvers to ensure seamless functionality.
+  Technologies Used: React.js, Jest, GatsbyJS, Figma, DesignSystemLibrary, npm, Tailwind CSS, Server Side Javascript

 **Frontend developer**
 Root Name System (RNS), Singapore - (Remote)
 _From Nov 2021 to Jul 2022_